 Fundamental to this delegation of financial authority is that responsibility for any such transactions will remain with the professional supervisors, who authorize the delegation.

-- Final authority for certain transaction may be determined by their dollar amount.
-A listing of required approvals based on amount is included in the Table of Authority.
+- Final authority for a certain transaction may be determined by their dollar amount.
+A listing of required approvals based on the amount is included in the Table of Authority.

 - Some electronically processed forms may vary slightly based on control and/or system needs, (e.g., bi-weekly time reports require an originator and authorizer, and they must be different system users).

 - Purchasing Card Program Policies & Procedures can be found on the Web at location: http://www.udel.edu/procurement or by contacting the Procurement Department.